sriducati/download/README.md

 4)For support Mail me at sriducati@gmail.com.

-Please Do check my New Website http://www.srihost.com which makes your work simpler by generating Css Style Sheet
+Please Do check my New Website http://www.srihost.com which makes your work simpler by generating Css Code As Per Your Need.